 Health workers are currently receiving the vaccine in Japan and, as of May, the Japanese government has initiated nationwide vaccination programs for senior citizens over the age of 65 and those with preexisting medical conditions.

-As of May 21, details of the vaccination schedule for residents who do not fall into these above categories has not yet been released.
-However, this app assists Japanese residents in estimating when they might be able to receive the vaccine.
+This app assists Japanese residents in estimating when they might be able to receive the vaccine.

 What is the COVID-19 vaccination progress for Japan so far?